ratatui/ratatui-website/src/tutorial/counter-app/refactor.md

 use anyhow::Result;
 ```

-You will need to `cargo add anyhow` for this to work.
+You will need to run `cargo add anyhow` for this to work.

 ````